mackacavs/GildedRose-Refactoring-Kata/README.md

 ## Gilded Rose Kata

 In this tech test, we were given the challenge of refactoring code for 'Gilded Rose' - a small shop.
 The goods degraded in quality as time passed and a system was already in place that dealt with this degradation by lowering the quality of the items in the shop.
 Unfortunately, the pre-written code was poorly written, difficult to understand and hard to refactor.
-Not only this, certain products had certain qualities that meant they didn't follow the standard rules of lowering the wuality of the item by 1 every time the sustem was run (at the end of every day).
+Not only this, certain products had certain qualities.
+This meant that they didn't follow the standard rules of lowering the quality of the item by 1 every time the system was run.

 ## Test instructions